Lindau Initiatives

 Art Projects

-The different exhibition project of the Lindau Meetings play an important role in communicating scientific achievements.
+The different exhibition projects of the Lindau Meetings play an important role in communicating scientific achievements.
 A lasting focus of the exhibitions is on the projects “Nobel Portraits” and “Sketches of Science”.